 When should I go to hospital?

 You should seek urgent medical attention if you have:

-- sudden difficulty with balance and walking at the same time of the pain episode
+- Sudden difficulty with balance and walking at the same time of pain episode

 When should I go to the chiropractor?

 Our advice is that you should go to your chiropractor as soon as you are mobile enough to get there.
 There are several different ways your chiropractor can help you.
-We will use specific chiropractic techniques, exercises and home advice to get you moving as quickly as possible.
+We will use specific chiropractic techniques, exercises and home advice that will get you moving as quickly as possible.

 How will the chiropractor find out what caused your injury?

 Diagnosing what caused this sudden problem is the key to a long-term solution.
 You may have bulging or herniated discs, damage to the ligaments, joints between vertebra or muscle strains and tears.